jooshelpy/Control_systems/README.md

 The Cytron MDD10A is a motor driver module developed by Cytron Technologies.It is the dual-channel version designed to drive 2 brushed DC motors with a high current of up to 10A continuously.
 MDD10A also supports locked-antiphase and sign-magnitude PWM signal.
 It is designed to control the motion of DC motors, making it a key component in robotics, automation, and other projects that involve motor control.

-## Objective

-The objective of this task is to create an Arduino sketch for controlling a DC motor's speed and direction.
-The sketch employs a simple exponential smoothing filter to smoothly adjust the motor's speed.

 ## Prerequisites

 Before attempting this task, you will need the following components: